Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: INTRODUCTION

-Here, we experimentally examine the sphere rolling up a free granular slope in order to characterize the deceleration motion and to distinguish energy dissipation caused by slip motion and groove deformation.
-For proper understanding of the interaction between a solid object and granular matter, frictional property is the most important factor.
-Since granular frictional behaviors are quite diverse and complex, various efforts have been made to reveal the constitutive law of granular friction~(e.g., \cite{Pouliquen2006,daCruz2005,Kuwano2013}).
-Regarding the interaction between granular matter and objects, various friction-related phenomena have also been investigated (e.g.\cite{Schroter:2007,Gravish:2010,Crassous:2017,Furuta:2019}).
-Even the granular free-surface deformation induced by rotation seems to be closely related to the granular friction~\cite{Irie:2021}.
-Through these studies, our understanding of granular friction has been developed.
-However, the relation between granular friction and stuck phenomena has not been sufficiently revealed.
-In this study, therefore, we characterize granular friction in terms of energy dissipation.
+Here, we experimentally examine the sphere rolling up a free granular slope in order to characterize the decelerative motion and to quantify energy dissipation caused by slip motion and groove deformation.
+To simply discuss energy conservation, rolling-up motion without external driving force is investigated.
+Although this setup is different from the actual wheel driving situation, the stuck phenomenon, which is characterized by sphere spinning without translational motion, can be mimicked by this simple setup.
+Using this setup, we characterize the passive (without driving force) stuck motion.
 We distinguish the friction due to the slipping and shallow sinking (groove formation) of the sphere.
-And finally, the form of maximum rolling-up distance is obtained on the basis of energy conservation.
+And finally, the form to predict rolling-up dynamics is obtained based on energy conservation.

-In the next section, experimental setup, parameters, and other conditions are described.
-Then, the experimental results (dynamics of the sphere rolling up the slope) are presented and analyzed in Sec.~\ref{sec:results and analyses}.
-After discussing the physical meaning of the obtained results in Sec.~\ref{sec:discussion}, conclusion is provided in Sec.~\ref{sec:conclusion}.
+In the next section, the experimental setup, parameters, and other conditions are described.
+Then, the experimental results (dynamics of the sphere rolling up the slope) are presented in Sec.~\ref{sec:results} and analyzed in Sec.~\ref{sec:analysis}.
+After discussing the physical meaning of the obtained results in Sec.~\ref{sec:discussion}, the conclusion is provided in Sec.~\ref{sec:conclusion}.